hadouda-123/cosmetic/README.md

 TestNG

-Maven (optional, if used for dependency management)
+Maven (optional, if used for dependency management).

+This image shows the execution result of the website using TestNG.

 ![alt text](./img-test.png)